PankajRawat333/MyWebSite.dev/input/posts/building-serverless-conversational-gen-ai-application-using-amazon-q-business.md

 - Textract’s custom model training demanded sample documents that were tough to procure.
 - Training time for each document was extensive, and for an experimental app, it was time I couldn’t justify.

-To address the challenges mentioned, I utilized [Amazon Bedrock](https://aws.amazon.com/bedrock/), a fully managed service that offers access to foundational models (FMs) from premier AI organizations via a single interface. **Anthrophic’s Claude 3,**, one of the models available on Bedrock, offers vision capabilities.
-I used Claude 3 Sonnet model to extract the text from documents.
+To address the challenges mentioned, I utilized [Amazon Bedrock](https://aws.amazon.com/bedrock/), a fully managed service that offers access to foundational models (FMs) from premier AI organizations via a single interface. **Anthrophic’s Claude 3**, one of the models available on Amazon Bedrock, offers vision capabilities.
+I used Claude 3 Sonnet model to extract the text from the scanned documents.
 For those interested in exploring further, I have shared the complete source code along with an explanation on [ServerlessLand](https://serverlessland.com/patterns/bedrock-lambda-cdk-dotnet).

 Once I have received my data in text format, I wanted to build conversational assistant top of my personal data.